eye-division/eyedivision-site/_clients/cycleboom.markdown

 ---

 **cycle BOOM** was a study co-ordinated from Oxford Brookes University to understand cycling among the older population and how this affects independence, health and wellbeing.
-We worked with designers (Carline Creative)[http://www.carlinecreative.co.uk]who produced the branding, and we built it into a WordPress site.
+We worked with designers [Carline Creative](http://www.carlinecreative.co.uk)who produced the branding, and we built it into a WordPress site.

 <h4>Features include:</h4>
 <ul class="list-group">